heratyian/software-development-lessons/cargo-culting/index.md

 # Copy-paste
 - Copy-pasting is a double-edged sword.
-- It's great for avoiding typos when, e.g., you need to add an access token to an environment variable or get an API URL into a string.
+- It's great for avoiding typos, e.g.,
+    - access tokens
+    - URLs
 - However, when you copy-paste code from one context to another, it will not work unmodified.
 - The different context is, by definition, solving a different problem — or it wouldn't exist.